-You may file the shorter Form 2063 if you have filed all U.S. income tax returns you were required to file, you paid any tax due, and either (1) or (2) below applies.
+You can file the shorter Form 2063 if you have filed all U.S. income tax returns you were required to file, you paid any tax due, and either of the following applies.

-1. You have no taxable income for the year of departure and for the preceding year (if the time for filing the earlier year's return has not passed).

-2. You are a resident alien with taxable income for the preceding year or for the year of departure, but the Area Director has decided that your leaving will not hinder collecting the tax.
+- You have no taxable income for the year of departure and for the preceding year (if the time for filing the earlier year's return has not passed). - You are a resident alien with taxable income for the preceding year or for the year of departure, but the Area Director has decided that your leaving will not hinder collecting the tax.